docknetwork/substrate-warmup/README.md

 # Using the polkadot js UI

-Once the dev chain is running, you can interact with it via browser.
+Once the dev chain is running, natively or within docker, you can interact with it via browser.

 Go to https://polkadot.js.org/apps/#/settings and set "remote endpoint" to your locally running node 127.0.0.1.